Diane J. Cook: Books

 With Lawrence B. Holder, she is the co-editor of Mining Graph Data (Wiley, 2007).

 Recognition

 Cook was named a Fellow of the IEEE in 2008, "for contributions to machine learning algorithm design and application".
 In 2016 she was named a Fellow of the National Academy of Inventors.
+She was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to machine learning and digital health".